Daily Care of Your Prosthesis

 If your prosthesis includes a harness, the harness should be cleaned daily, rinsed well and allowed to air dry thoroughly.

 In a pinch, even a baby wipe or even disinfecting wipe can be used to help clean your prosthesis.
 Remember that by cleaning your prosthesis, you are helping it go the distance.
-Be sure to also check out our article about the "Do's and Don'ts" of caring for your prosthetic device.

 Do you have some tips or tricks when it comes to the daily care of your prosthesis?
 Please leave them in the comment section below.
 If your prosthetic device is in need of maintenance, we can help you with that!
 Please contact us with any questions you may have.